Table of Contents

 Things to Remember While You Apply For Permanent Residency In NZ

-• How to get New Zealand’s permanent residency?
-If you want to fly, you will need to have a valid passport with your Permanent Resident Visa.
-To move your Permanent Resident Visa to a new passport, you may need to apply for permanent residency in New Zealand.
+- How do you get permanent residency in New Zealand?
+If you want to fly, you will need a valid passport with your Permanent Resident Visa.
+You may need to apply for permanent residency in New Zealand to move your permanent resident visa to a new passport.Â

-• Non-principal applicants, unless a non-principal exemption applies, can not apply for permanent residency in NZ before the principal applicant.
+- Unless a non-principal exemption applies, non-principal applicants can not apply for permanent residency in NZ before the principal applicant.Â

 Documents Required To Get Permanent Residency In NZ

-• Your identity proof
+- Your identity proof

-• Pictures of your head and shoulders
+- Pictures of your head and shoulders

-• Your Passport or Identification Certificate
+- Your Passport or Identification CertificateÂ

 When submitting your application, you should have your original passport.

-Any visa or entry permit is not issued to people with significant character problems, except under exceptional circumstances.
 Before they may be given residency, individuals with other character problems must have the excellent character provision waived.
-You will be required to present a police certificate as proof of your good faith if you are aged 17 and over.
+You must present a police certificate as proof of your good faith if you are aged 17 and over.

 Permanent Resident Visa In NZ